canonical/pebble/README.md

         # half a minute ("30s").
         backoff-limit: <duration>

-        # (Optional) Regular expression for trimming prefixes from log
+        # (Optional) Time layout expression for trimming timestamps from log
         # messages.
+It must be specified using the reference-time syntax
-This is used to discard matching prefixes from the
+        # of the Go time package.
+This is used to discard redundant timestamp
-        # service's log output before pebble attaches its own
+        # prefixes from the service's log output before pebble attaches its own
         # timestamp/prefix.
-This can be useful for e.g. avoiding redundant
-        # timestamping.
-        log-trim: <regular-expression>
+If omitted, Pebble will attempt to auto-detect and
+        # trim timestamps from the service's logs.
+        time-trim: <timestamp-layout>

 # (Optional) A list of health checks managed by this configuration layer.